 The proposed £4.5m improvement involves the widening of the A38 approach to the Aztec West roundabout from the North (from Junction 16), and the construction of associated pedestrian and cyclist crossing facilities across the A38 north and Aztec West arms of the junction.

-Please contact Antony Corfield by email or on 0117 903 6866 for further details or to discuss accessing the fund.
+Please contact Antony Corfield by email for further fund details.